wgobrien/am-research/README.md

   - Mac/Linux: `source env/bin/activate`
   - Windows: `.\env\Scripts\activate` or `. env/Scripts/activate` when using Git Bash
 - `make test` will train and run the models using processed data and selected features
-- `make pipe-test` runs the process of fetching data from the MS Access databases, processing & splitting the data into test and train files, training and scoring the models
+- `make pipeline` runs the process of fetching data from the MS Access databases, processing & splitting the data into test and train files, training and scoring the models
   - Other make commands are fetch, prep, train, infer
 - Source files can be edited as necessary, read commentation for guidance in each step of the pipeline

 ### Installs/Requirements
 - Package requirements are provided in requirements.txt
-- Make sure Python is up to date- requirement installs may break down with beta versions (3.10) of python or older versions (>3.6)
+- Make sure Python is up to date- requirement installs may break down with beta versions (3.10) of python or older versions (<3.6)
     - Other packages in requirements.txt were installed as dependencies of these packages (numpy for example- I opted out of using `pip freeze` for the sake of simplicity, so numpy is installed but not on the requirements list)

 ## Objectives